 - Hormonal changes (associations with the menstrual cycle)

 - Tension in the neck and neck pain (especially the upper part of the neck)

 Chiropractic care, massage and acupuncture are all potential methodologies to reduce the impact of some of these triggers.

 As the exact cause of migraine and associated triggers are poorly understood, finding the right treatment for migraine sufferers has often been difficult.

-Chiropractic care has been proven to be effective in reducing the severity and frequency of migraine in many sufferers.
-One of the hypothesized reasons that chiropractic care can help reduce migraines, is due to normalising of vertebral and nerve function in the neck which helps to reduce the vasoconstriction and dilation of blood vessels in the brain.
+At Complete Chiropractic we have a variety of specialisms all under one roof – this means we are well positioned to help you identify and minimise possible migraine triggers via a range of approaches.
+More directly,Chiropractic care has been proven to be effective in reducing the severity and frequency of migraine in many sufferers.
+One of the hypothesised reasons for this is the normalising of vertebral and nerve function in the neck which helps to reduce the vasoconstriction and dilation of blood vessels in the brain.

 Tuchin PJ, The efficacy of chiropractic spinal manipulative therapy (SMT) in the treatment of migraine.
 ACO 1997;6;41-47

 Tuchin PJ, Pollard H, Bonello R, a randomized controlled trial of chiropractic spinal ,manipulative therapy for migraine.
 J Manip Physiol Ther 2000; 23;91-95